HELPING CHILDREN DEVELOP CONFIDENCE AND IMPROVE SELF-ESTEEM

 Our self-talk leads us to our destination.
 If we believe that we are dumb, we limit our potential.
 We repeat words like fat, loser, lazy, and ugly, which become self-fulling prophecies.

-The more we repeat these negative statements, the more we reinforce our beliefs, which creates a false truth and directs and limits our lives.
+The more we repeat these negative statements, the more we reinforce our beliefs, creating a false truth that directs and limits our lives.

 THE ARM EXPERIMENT – A person will hold out their arm and resist having it pushed down.
 They will repeat positive statements like: “I am great.
 I am amazing.”
 I will try to push the arm down.
 It will not move.
 I will then ask the individual to repeat negative statements.
 The arm is pushed down.
 The goal is to reinforce the concept that our self-talk has a powerful effect on our resilience.